kuhn-ruess/cmdbsyncer-docs/docs/enterprise/json_logging.md

 Command runs need `JSON_LOGGING_CLI = True` (see above).
 Without it only the web application and its workers write to the JSON stream.

+**The JSON is in my terminal but not in `docker logs`**
+`docker logs` shows the stream of the container's main process only.
+A run started with `docker exec` writes to that exec session, which is your terminal — it never reaches the container log, and a collector scraping the container never sees it.
+That is Docker behaviour, not a setting.
+Cron runs inside the container do reach the container log:
+`run_cron.sh` writes to the main process's stdout, because the cron daemon itself would hand job output to sendmail instead.

 **Werkzeug request logs are gone**
 Expected.
 In production the reverse proxy access log is the right place for that.
 Set `JSON_LOGGING_LEVEL = 'DEBUG'` if you want them